kajidog/discord-simple-reading-list/README.md

 2. `/list-bookmarks` shows the emojis you have configured and their associated modes and colors.
 3. `/bookmark-help` provides a quick reference for the available commands and how to use them.
 4. Reacting with any registered emoji forwards the message to your DM using the configured mode (lightweight, balanced, or complete).
-5. Saved messages include mode-specific action buttons such as ✅ 完了, 🗑️ 削除, and 🔗 元メッセージ.
+5. Saved messages include mode-specific action buttons such as ✅ Done, 🗑️ Remove, and 🔗 Source.

 The bot registers the slash command automatically when it starts, so no additional registration command is required.